caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 # [dataset](https://caltechlibrary.github.io/dataset/)

 Where _datatools_ collection is about transforming and extracting, [dataset](https://caltechlibrary.github.io/dataset/) is all about storing and retrieving JSON objects by collection unique IDs.
-Havesting a bunch of DOI metadata from CrossRef or public profiles from ORCID?
-You can write the JSON to disc but we've found it more convient to organize those into collection.
+Harvesting a bunch of DOI metadata from CrossRef or public profiles from ORCID?
+You can write the JSON to disc but we've found it more convenient to organize those into collection.

 Here's an example of getting an my ORCID profile and storing it.